motieseba/Chatbot/README.txt

 to start the chatbot use this command python -m bin.main

-you can add arguments , to see the possible arguments
+you can add arguments, to see the possible arguments

 python -m bin.main --help

-you can also run it using this command ,but you can not add an arguments:
+you can also run it using this command,but you can not add an argument:

 python -m App